xanruth/xanruth.github.io/_posts/2025-06-20-hackthebox-infiltrator.md

 ### RDP Access on the Host

-After reviewing the BloodHound data, we see that the `o.martinez` user is a member of the **Remote Desktop Users**, meaning we can login via RDP:
+After reviewing the BloodHound data, we see that the `o.martinez` user is a member of the **Remote Desktop Users** domain group, meaning we can login to the host via RDP:

 ![image.png](image%2047.png)